 7. float floatValue = 3.14;:

-This declares and initialises a floating-point variable called "floatValue" with the value 3.14.
+This statement declares and initializes a floating-point variable named "floatValue" with the value of 3.14.

 Example